praneeth-bojanala5/realitystream/models/README.md

 [Does expanding access to Starlink actually help increase tree canopy?](https://www.yahoo.com/news/elon-musk-diplomacy-woo-wing-155604090.html) In Brazil, Starlink was slated to provide internet connectivity to 19,000 rural schools, along with environmental monitoring of the Amazon.
 Let's explore changes to [world forest coverage over time](/data-commons/docs/conservation/).
 -->

-Paste the resulting parameters list in the second step of the [Run Models CoLab](../input/industries)
+Paste the resulting parameters list in the third step of the [Run Models CoLab](../input/industries)